Skip to main content

 Online discussions

-Pulsar users and developers use Apache Pulsar Slack channel for online discussions.
-You can self-invite yourself by accessing this link.
+Pulsar users and developers use the Apache Pulsar Slack channel for online discussions.
+You can invite yourself by accessing this link.
+Please join the #dev channel to interact with other Pulsar committers and contributors.

 Slack channels are great for quick questions or discussions on specialized topics.
-Remember that it's strongly encouraged to communicate via the mailing lists, and you should prefer to discuss more complex subjects by email.
+Remember that it is strongly encouraged to communicate via the mailing lists, and you should prefer to discuss more complex subjects by email.